A quantitative version of Steinhaus' theorem for compact, connected, rank-one symmetric spaces: A proof of the main theorem

 \section{A proof of the main theorem}

-In this section we make the statement of Theorem~\ref{thm:main-vague} precise by giving a condition that, if satisfied by the distances, implies exponential density decay.
+In this section we make the statement of our main result precise by giving a condition that, if satisfied by the distances, implies exponential density decay.
 More specifically we prove the following theorem.

 \begin{theorem} Let~$M$ be a compact, connected, rank-one symmetric space of real dimension at least~$2$ and let~$N \geq 1$.
 There is a number~$0 < d_0 < \pi / 2$ and a function~$r\colon (0, d_0) \to (0, d_0)$, depending on~$N$, such that if numbers~$d_1 > \cdots > d_N$ are picked from the interval~$(0, d_0)$ so as to satisfy